picoHz/taxy/README.md

 cd taxy
 cargo run

-# In a separate terminal, start Vite for the WebUI
+# In a separate terminal, start `trunk serve` for the WebUI
 cd webui
-npm install
-npm run dev
+trunk serve
 ```

 ## FAQ